mdpkh/hexedit/README.md

 #### fontsrc/srcfinfo.py

 A crude tool for displaying metadata in SRCF files.
+Will probably be moved to project root in the future to support GUI font selection in `hexedit.py`.